OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 This will start the "Media Proxy" program.
 When the "Media Proxy" program launches successfully, it will open two ports to listen for control messages:
 - gRPC port (default 8001) is for service mesh control plane connection.
-- TCP port (default 8002) is for the connection with MCM SDK.
+- TCP port (default 8002) is for the connection with Media Communications Mesh SDK.

 To get full list of all supported parameters, use the `-h` flag alongside `media_proxy` call: